 It is not usually a problem to conceive with Crohn’s.
 However, if the condition remains active during pregnancy, it may cause birth issues such as miscarriage, premature delivery, or babies with low weight (14).

 Crohn’s disease is not a contraindication for childbearing.
 However, the right plan and wise decisions can help you have better control of pregnancy outcomes.
 It is vital to get all prenatal and gastroenterologist visits on schedule since doctors may change or adjust the doses of medications depending on the gestational age and other factors.
-Pay attention to the nutrition status if you are experiencing diarrhea and other symptoms.
+Pay attention to the nutrition status if you experience diarrhea during pregnancy or have other symptoms.
 Never hesitate to seek help from a counselor or support group when dealing with Crohn’s and pregnancy.

 Infographic: Pregnancy Concerns With Crohn’s Disease